 November 3, 2019

-My husband drove me to a restaurant in Gibsonton called Joia for the First Anniversary of the MS Support Group I joined on year ago here in Riverview, Florida.
-It got started by Kelley Levy, who goes to Physical Therapy at the same place I go.
+My husband drove me to a restaurant in Gibsonton called Joia for the First Anniversary of the MS Support Group I joined one year ago here in Riverview, Florida.
+It started by Kelley Levy, who goes to Physical Therapy at the same place I go.
 DPT (Doctor of Physical Therapy) Katie King helped her sponsor the group.

 This group is the second support group I’ve gone to that I found useful, The other one was in Minneapolis in 1987.
 That group shared openly about their challenges with MS. One woman was recovering from cancer with a positive attitude.
 I still walked, drove myself to meetings then.
 Now, I watch others who are where I was then.

 What a difference twenty odd years makes.